ignatisD/aade-afm/README.md

-# AadeAfm - Info about a registered business Tax ID (AFM)
+# AadeAfm - Retrieve a registered business's Tax information using its ID (AFM)

+Uses the Official Online Service for Basic Data for Legal Entities

 ## Installation